 It’s also problematic that Disney terminated its College Program, clearing out the housing, and sending those students home.
 The argument could be made that these are moves made to limit liability or cut surplus labor that won’t be necessary when the parks reopen.
 However, the reality is that they’ve cut or furloughed a lot of labor, and it’ll take some time to get that back.

 Demand is another hurdle.
 Over 30 million Americans have now filed for unemployment in the last two months, and millions of employers have closed their businesses and slashed their workforces.
 It’s by far the worst string of layoffs on record, adding up to more than one in six American workers.
 Economists have forecast that the unemployment rate could go as high as 20% in the near-term, and possibly surpass the 25% rate reached during the Great Depression.
 Consumer confidence is likewise plummeting.

 While some of this will bounce back when the economy reopens, some of the damage will be lasting.
 Americans have already expressed an overwhelming reticence to travel on airplanes and be in large venues right now.
 Between that and economic anxiety, a majority of Americans may be unable or unwilling to take a Walt Disney World trip right now.
 That too will likely impact Disney’s reopening plans.

-Do you think Walt Disney World will reopen by Summer 2020?
-If not, what’s your predicted date/month?
-Are you expecting modified operations once the closure ends?
+Do you plan on visiting Walt Disney World in July 2020 when the parks reopen?
+Hoping to visit earlier for soft openings?
+Or will you wait until modified operations and restrictions end, and the experience is closer to “normal” again?
 Do you agree or disagree with our advice and assessment?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!